No Bake Mango Cheesecake Recipe

 • Using a food processor, grind the graham crackers into a coarse crumb.
 Now slowly add the melted butter to the crumb and run the processor until the mixture is wet.
 You could also do this by hand.
 Just mash the crackers well and then add the butter and mix using your hands (1).

-• Add the crumbs evenly in between six individual dessert cups and press it down well (2).
+• Add the crumbs evenly in between six individual dessert cups and press them down well (2).

 • Leave the cups in the refrigerator until the rest of the ingredients are ready (3).